 Conclusion

--The V number helps to predict how sensitive a fiber will be to bending.
-Fibers operating with V numbers very close to 2.405 are more sensitive for bending.
+- The V number is a critical predictor for how sensitive a fiber will be to physical bending.
+Fibers operating with a V parameter very close to 2.405 have weaker mode confinement, making them significantly more susceptible to signal loss from macro-bending.